Skip to main content

 How do insurers rate police officers?

-Police officers are generally rated as higher risk due to the nature of the work, physical confrontation, emergency driving, and exposure to traumatic events.
-But there's variation between insurers, and your specific role matters.
-A detective working from an office is assessed differently to a frontline general duties officer.
-Comparing quotes across providers is important.
+Police officers are generally treated as higher risk because of the physical confrontation, emergency driving, and exposure to traumatic events.
+There is variation between insurers, and your specific role matters: a detective working from an office is assessed differently to a frontline general-duties officer.
+Some covers are more readily available than others for police, so comparing across our panel of insurers is important.

 Does my role within the force matter?

-Yes, insurers ask about your specific duties.
-General duties, tactical response, detective work, highway patrol, and forensics all carry different risk levels.
-If you've moved from frontline to a desk role, that's relevant.
-Be specific about your current daily activities.
+Yes.
+Insurers ask about your specific duties.
+General duties, tactical response, detective work, highway patrol, and forensics all carry different levels of risk, and a desk-based role is generally assessed more favourably than frontline work.
+If you have moved from the frontline to a desk role, that is relevant, so be specific about your current day-to-day activities.

-I've been dealing with PTSD from the job, do I disclose that?
+I have been dealing with PTSD from the job.
+Do I disclose that?

-Yes, any mental health condition you've been treated for must be disclosed.
-PTSD is extremely common in policing and insurers know this.
-Being upfront about your diagnosis, treatment, and how you're managing is much better than concealing it.
-Different insurers handle PTSD disclosures differently, which is another reason to compare.
+Yes.
+Any mental health condition you have been treated for must be disclosed.
+PTSD is very common in policing and insurers know this, so being upfront about your diagnosis, treatment, and how you are managing is far better than leaving it out.
+Different insurers handle PTSD disclosures differently, which is another good reason to compare.

 Am I covered if something happens on duty?

 Life insurance covers death from any cause, on or off duty, as long as the policy is in force.
-It's not limited to workplace incidents.
+It is not limited to workplace incidents.
 When held outside super, the death benefit is generally tax-free.
-Many officers also look at trauma cover for surviving serious injuries, and income protection for time off work due to injury.
+Many officers also look at trauma cover for surviving a serious illness or injury, though income protection and disability cover are more restricted for sworn officers, which we can explain for your situation.

-What about workers comp, do I still need life insurance?
+What about workers compensation?
+Do I still need life insurance?

-Workers compensation covers workplace injuries and illnesses, but it has limits and doesn't cover death from non-work causes.
-Life insurance covers you 24/7 regardless of cause.
+Workers compensation covers work-related injury and illness, but it has limits and does not cover death from non-work causes.
+Life insurance covers you around the clock, whatever the cause, and typically pays a tax-free lump sum, while workers compensation benefits can be more complex.
 They serve different purposes, and most officers have both.
-Life insurance also typically pays a tax-free lump sum, whereas workers comp benefits can be more complex.

 Can I actually get income protection as a sworn police officer?

-Through the panel of retail insurers we work with, the short answer is no, not on a standalone basis.
-Encompass, NEOS, and Futura list 'Police - all officers' as UI (uninsurable) for Income Protection.
-ClearView lists police IP as D (declined).
-AIA does not write IP for sworn state, federal, or commissioned officers.
-The practical alternatives are: default IP through your superannuation fund (most police are in industry funds with automatic IP cover up to specified limits), state-based police-association schemes such as the Police Association IP arrangements, or workers' compensation through your state police service for work-related injury or illness.
+Through the panel of retail insurers we work with, the short answer is generally no, not on a standalone basis for active sworn officers.
+The realistic alternatives are: default income protection through your superannuation fund (most police are in industry funds with automatic cover up to set limits), a state-based police-association scheme, or workers compensation through your police service for work-related injury or illness.
 We can help you understand what cover you already hold by default and what gaps remain after that.

-No, civilian and clerical police staff are treated very differently to sworn officers across the panel.
-Encompass, NEOS, and Futura list 'Police - clerical - non officer (past or present)' as WCA (white collar administrative), a benefit period to age 65, Life and Critical Illness at class C, and both TPD Own and TPD Any definitions available.
-ClearView writes 'Police: Clerical' at AA for IP, A for TPD, with full Life/Trauma/TPD-Own/TPD-Any access (income tier above $80,000 lands at AA, below $80,000 at A).
-A non-sworn employee who works in an administrative or clerical role at a station, headquarters, or support function generally has access to the full range of cover types on standard terms, the rating restrictions apply specifically to sworn front-line duties.
+No. Civilian and clerical police staff are treated very differently to sworn officers across the panel.
+A non-sworn employee in an administrative or clerical role at a station, headquarters, or support function generally has access to the full range of cover types on standard office-worker terms, including income protection that can pay through to retirement age and the full set of disability definitions.
+The rating restrictions apply specifically to sworn frontline duties, not to clerical staff.

 Does it matter whether I am a detective, in tactical response, or general duties?

-PTSD is extremely common in policing and every insurer asks about it.
-The disclosure obligations are firm: any diagnosis, any treatment (counselling, medication, in-patient stay), and any current symptoms must be disclosed accurately on the application.
-Different panel insurers take different views, some will exclude mental-health-related claims for a period, some will load the premium, some may decline a particular cover type pending a longer symptom-free window.
-Concealing a PTSD history risks claim denial later, which is much worse than carrying a mental-health exclusion or loading on the policy.
-If you have had PTSD treatment as a result of a critical incident, expect underwriters to ask about: trigger event, treatment provider, duration of treatment, return-to-work status, and current functional status.
-Bringing a recent letter from your treating clinician summarising the current state often helps the underwriter assess at standard or near-standard terms rather than asking for more information.
+PTSD is very common in policing and every insurer asks about it.
+You must disclose any diagnosis, any treatment, and any current symptoms accurately on the application.
+Insurers take different views: some may exclude mental-health claims for a period, some may apply a higher premium, and some may decline a particular cover type until a longer symptom-free period has passed.
+Concealing a PTSD history risks having a claim denied later, which is far worse than carrying an exclusion or loading.
+A recent letter from your treating clinician summarising your current state often helps the insurer assess you on better terms.

-My police super already has some life and IP cover, do I still need a retail policy?
+My police super already has some life and income protection cover.
+Do I still need a retail policy?

-Default cover through your industry super fund is a meaningful starting point, but the levels are usually well below what most officers with mortgages and dependants actually need, and the terms are often more restrictive than retail cover.
-Common gaps: super-based IP benefit periods are often capped at two or five years rather than to age 65, super-based TPD typically uses an Any-occupation definition rather than Own-occupation, and the sum insured may not keep up with rising mortgage commitments.
-Retail Life and Trauma cover is widely available to police across the panel and can be layered on top of super default cover to top up the sum insured and add features (level premiums, indexation, advance payment benefits) that super does not include.
-The right structure depends on what you already hold by default, what your debts and dependants require, and how long you plan to keep serving.
+Default cover through your industry super fund is a meaningful starting point, but the amounts are usually well below what officers with a mortgage and dependants actually need, and the terms are often more restrictive than retail cover.
+Common gaps: super income protection often pays for only two or five years rather than to retirement age, super disability cover usually pays only if you cannot work in any job at all, and the sum insured may not keep pace with a growing mortgage.
+Retail life and trauma cover is widely available to police and can be layered on top of your super to top up the amount and add features super does not include.
+The right structure depends on what you already hold, your debts and dependants, and how long you plan to keep serving.

-What does a Critical Illness or Trauma payout actually cover for a police officer?
+What does a trauma payout actually cover for a police officer?

-Critical Illness Cover (trauma) pays a lump sum on diagnosis of specified medical conditions, regardless of whether they relate to your work.
-Across the panel, the condition lists typically include heart attack, stroke, cancer, severe burns, major head injury, paralysis, and a long list of specific surgical and diagnostic events.
-AIA, ClearView, Encompass, NEOS, and Futura each publish their own condition list in the PDS, the number of conditions and the partial-benefit triggers vary.
-For police, the practical value is that trauma cover can pay even when IP and TPD are unavailable, a heart attack at 48 or a melanoma diagnosis at 52 would meet the trauma definition and pay a lump sum on top of any sick leave or workers' compensation entitlement.
-The trauma benefit is paid once per condition category, after which most policies allow you to reinstate the cover (subject to terms) or continue with the residual Life sum insured.
+Trauma cover pays a lump sum if you are diagnosed with one of a list of specified conditions, whether or not they relate to your work.
+The lists typically include heart attack, stroke, cancer, severe burns, major head injury, and paralysis, among others, and the exact conditions and partial-payment triggers vary by insurer and are set out in each product's PDS.
+For police, the practical value is that trauma cover can pay even when income protection and disability cover are not available, so a heart attack or a cancer diagnosis would meet the trauma definition and pay a lump sum on top of any sick leave or workers compensation.
+The benefit is generally paid once per condition group, and many policies then let you reinstate cover, subject to terms.

-Why are most insurers so restrictive on police IP and TPD, but okay with Life and Trauma?
+Why are most insurers so restrictive on police income protection and disability cover, but fine with life and trauma?

-It reflects the actuarial claim pattern.
-Life cover pays a lump sum on death, the risk of which is elevated for police but still manageable across a large insured pool.
-Trauma cover pays on diagnosis of specified medical conditions whose incidence is largely independent of occupation, so a police officer is not materially more likely to claim trauma than a comparable office worker for most listed conditions.
-IP and TPD are different, they pay when you cannot work due to injury or illness, and for police that probability is materially higher due to PTSD-related disability, musculoskeletal injury from physical work, and incident-related disability rates, often combined with longer claim durations once disability begins.
-The combination of higher claim frequency and longer claim duration is what the panel insurers price out by restricting IP and TPD for sworn officers.
-The same pattern applies across other emergency-services and high-trauma-exposure roles.
+It comes down to the claim patterns insurers see.
+Life cover pays on death, a risk that is higher for police but still manageable across a large group of insured people.
+Trauma cover pays on diagnosis of specified conditions whose likelihood is largely independent of your job, so a police officer is not much more likely to claim than a comparable office worker for most listed conditions.
+Income protection and disability cover are different: they pay when you cannot work due to injury or illness, and for police that is materially more likely, often because of PTSD-related disability and physical injury, and claims can also run for longer.
+That combination of more frequent and longer claims is what insurers price for by restricting these covers for sworn officers, and the same pattern applies across other emergency-services roles.

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).